Gradient-Based Join Ordering: Experimental Results

 \subsection{Cost Model Training}

 Our approach is agnostic of model architecture and only expects the model to be compatible with a soft adjacency matrix.
-We choose a simple GNN with 3 message-passing layers and two fully connected layers, transforming the initial plan graph into a single cost estimate (details can be found in the appendix).
+We choose a simple GNN with 6 message-passing layers and two fully connected layers for graph-level readout, transforming the initial plan graph into a single cost estimate (architecture details are given in the appendix).
 As the message-passing function, we use \textit{GIN Conv}~\cite{DBLP:conf/iclr/XuHLJ19} and extend it with edge weights in order to be able to represent the soft adjacencies.
-The GNN is trained on valid plans with hard adjacencies only to predict the $C_{out}$ cost (details in the appendix).
+The GNN is trained on valid plans with hard adjacencies only to predict the $C_{out}$ cost.